jl-wearing/movie-recommendation-remote/README.md

 ```

 **Takeaway:** validating a from-scratch model against a trusted library
-implementation is a good sanity check — identical outputs confirm the manual
+implementation is a good sanity check, i.e. -  identical outputs confirm the manual
-prior/likelihood/posterior math is correct. `alpha` here is scikit-learn's name
+prior/likelihood/posterior math is correct. alpha here is scikit-learn's name
 for the Laplace smoothing factor.

 ### 3. Preparing the MovieLens 1M data

-`src/data_prep.py` turns the raw ratings into a classification dataset:
+src/data_prep.py turns the raw ratings into a classification dataset:

 - Reads **1,000,209 ratings** from **6,040 users** across **3,706 movies**.
 - Builds a dense `6040 × 3706` rating matrix (unrated cells = 0).
 The matrix is